Carton dataset synthesis method for domain shift based on foreground texture decoupling and replacement: Experiments

 \subsection{Main Results}

-\textbf{Baselines on carton datasets:} To establish baselines, both RetinaNet\cite{lin2017focal} and Faster R-CNN\cite{ren2016faster} equipped with ResNet18 are employed to fine-tuning on training set of CPLC and test respectively on 500 images from ECLC and 492 images from FM.
+\textbf{Baselines on carton datasets:} For the baselines, RetinaNet\cite{lin2017focal} and Faster R-CNN\cite{ren2016faster} equipped with ResNet18 are used to fine-tuning on the training set of CPLC and test respectively on 500 images from ECLC and 492 images from FM.
 The overall results are reported in Table \ref{SGCMP_E} which shows that huge domain shift exists from CPCL to FM and ECLC, up to $23\% \sim 26.8\%$ in AP.

-\textbf{Foreground texture datasets from FM:} 343 carton instances with special foreground texture from FM are plugged into 520 skeletons extracted from CPLC.
-Then we replace the texture of each instance in CPLC skeleton datasets with a random noise texture with a probability of 0.2.
-Finally, we used the Gaussian fusion method to generate 6000 images and mix with CPLC datasets as \text{CPLC+G}\_{FM}.
-For comparison, we use the data augmentation method to expand the original CPLC dataset(such as random scaling, random flipping, random cutting, etc) to 6000 images (as shown in Figure \ref{fig:11}) as AUG which are subsequently mixed with CPLC to the same scale.
+\textbf{Foreground texture datasets from FM:} 343 special foreground texture from FM are plugged into 520 skeletons extracted from CPLC.
+Then we replace the texture of each instance on the skeleton images with the foreground texture and a random noise texture with a probability of 0.2.
+Finally, we used the Gaussian fusion method to generate 6000 images and mix them with CPLC datasets as \text{CPLC+G}\_{FM}.
+For comparison, we use the data augmentation method to generate 6000 images (as shown in Figure \ref{fig:11}) as AUG which are subsequently mixed with CPLC as \text{CPLC+AUG}.
 The comparative experiments are shown in Table \ref{SGCMP_E}.

 As shown in Table \ref{SGCMP_E}, when RetinaNet and Faster R-CNN are trained on \text{CPLC+G\_FM} and tested on CPLC, the AP can be improved by 2\% and 1.5\% by comparison with training on CPLC.
 In addition, compared with only training on \text{CPLC+AUG}, the performance of our method can improve AP by 0.5\% and 0.6\%.
 This demonstrates that our method is better than the traditional data augmentation strategy.
 And when RetinaNet and Faster-RCNN are tested on FM, the AP increases by 6.5\% and 6.8\% by comparison with training on CPLC.
 When testing on ECLC, the AP also can be improved by 2.6\% and 1.6\% by comparison with training on CPLC.
 This demonstrates that our method can greatly ease the domain shift.
 Finally, RetinaNet and Faster R-CNN are tested on FM and ECLC, the performance of our method can improve AP by 5.2\% and 5.9\% on FM test set and 2\% and 2\% on ECLC test set, compared with training on \text{CPLC+AUG}.
 This demonstrates that our method is not only better than the traditional data augmentation strategy for data augmentation, but also can effectively ameliorate the domain shift.